 WASHINGTON – A federal grand jury in Orlando, Fla., has indicted a former Federal Bureau of Prisons corrections officer on charges related to a fatal assault on an inmate in March 2005.
 Michael Kennedy was charged with one count of conspiring with others to violate the federal civil rights of inmate Richard Delano and one count of violating Delano’s civil rights by arranging for another inmate to assault Delano.
 The indictment was unsealed today in conjunction with Kennedy’s initial appearance in court.

 Each count carries a sentence of up to life imprisonment and a $250,000 fine.
 A trial has not yet been scheduled.

-The case will be prosecuted by Assistant U.S. Attorney’s Office, and Trial Attorney Douglas Kern from the Civil Rights Division of the U.S. Department of Justice.
+The case will be prosecuted by Assistant U.S. Attorney Bruce Ambrose from the U.S. Attorney’s Office, and Trial Attorney Douglas Kern from the Civil Rights Division of the U.S. Department of Justice.